Cornell-MAE-UG/fa25-portfolio-HelenLaird/_projects/2025-heart-system-analysis.md

 title: Heart as a System
 description: System analysis
 technologies: [MATLAB]
-image: {{ site.baseurl }}/assets/images/heart_cover_final.png
+image: /assets/images/heart_cover_final.png
 ---

 For my System Dynamics course, we were asked to work in a group and analyze a system of our choosing, using tools and concepts we had learned throughout the semester.
 As we had studied many mechanical systems before, my group decided to work on something a bit different and studied the human heart.
 Focusing on the arteries and the Windkessel effect amongst other things, we modeled it in multiple ways.
-See my studies of a 2-element open-loop system in [this PDF.]({{ "{{ site.baseurl }}/assets/mae3260 heart final proj edited for portfolio.docx.pdf" | relative_url }})
+See my studies of a 2-element open-loop system in [this PDF.]({{ "/assets/mae3260 heart final proj edited for portfolio.docx.pdf" | relative_url }})